 When there’s a conflict, you may get anxious thinking that your partner may misunderstand you, judge you, or leave you.
 It could be a small miscommunication between you two, but you may be afraid of telling the truth or being honest about your opinions, thinking your partner will reject you.

-Such constant fear of losing your partner is not a sign of a healthy relationship, but an insecure one.
+Constant fear of losing your partner is not a sign of a healthy relationship, but rather an insecure one.
 An ideal relationship keeps you free from those negative thoughts, giving you the confidence to establish clear communication without any worries.

 4. You are too dependent on your partner

-If you look to your partner for happiness, depend on them for little things and chores, want them to make you feel smart or attractive, it shows that you rely on them more than you should.
+If you look to your partner for happiness, depend on them too heavily or need them to make you feel smart or attractive, these may be warning signs that you rely on them more than you should.
 Eventually, you may become a different person just to please your partner.
 This scenario is similar to being in a codependency trap, which is also a sign of insecurity.

 5. You want constant validation from your significant other

-It is okay to seek consolation from your loved one once in a while.
-But if you want your partner to be constantly approving and validating what you do, then you could be acting out of insecurity.
+It is not unreasonable to seek reassurance from your loved one from time to time.
+But if you feel a constant need for validation and approval, you could be acting out of insecurity.

 In such a case, there are chances that your partner may get tired of you, making you more insecure.
 And if this happens, your relationship could slowly start falling apart.
 This factor overlaps with codependency in a relationship, which could also be a red flag to look for.